magicmark/LentilDI/README.md

 const orchestra = lentil.create(Orchestra);
 ```

-### Automatic Wiring
+### Automatic Dependency Wiring

-Because you like to easily test your modules, you might be passing in all your dependencies (including built-in node modules) and wiring them up manually as such:
+Typically, we might pass in our dependencies (including built-in objects) and bind them to `this` in large constructors such as this:

 ```javascript
 class BrassSection {